Frequently Asked Questions

 Does investment casting work for projects requiring strict tolerances?

 The investment casting process is designed to accommodate strict tolerances and provide accuracy and repeatability.
-All castings we produce have dimensional tolerances meet industry standards.
+All castings we produce have dimensional tolerances that meet or exceed industry standards.

-Yes.
+In most instances, all processes are completed in-house.
 Our in-house secondary and support services are NADCAP accredited and include heat treating, welding, and nondestructive testing.
 We also perform hardness testing and CAD modeling in-house.
+If additional outside services are required, such as HIPping, they are performed by a select group of NADCAP approved suppliers.

 Do you offer rapid prototyping services?

 Yes.
-All that is required is a 3-D model and parts can be produced without the time and cost commitment of traditional tooling.
+All that is required is a 3D model and parts can be produced in as little as 6 weeks without the cost commitment of traditional tooling.
 We have been producing rapid prototypes for decades and have experience with many different part configurations and prototype materials.

 Investment Casting Tooling